 Deskera is an award-winning cloud-based accounting software that integrates directly with your business bank account.
-Its many features include automated journal entries, invoice creation and scheduling, financial reports, inventory management, advanced CRM pipelines, helpdesk, and even a Human Resources Information System.
+Its many features include automated journal entries, invoice creation and scheduling, issuing credit notes, financial reports, inventory management, advanced CRM pipelines, helpdesk, and even a Human Resources Information System.

 Available on desktop, Android and iOS devices!